-Dry walls and terracing solve a severe change in elevation from house to street.
+Dry walls and terracing solve a severe change in elevation from house to street. angles result either in scalping or in uncut grass.

 Insofar as feasible the soil should be of good physical condition.
 Stiff sticky clay, gravel or sand are definitely not good for level lawns and they are impossible for slopes.